 - Build a strong technical knowledge of cameras and the whole process involved in the film production process

-- Acquire a good communication skill.
+- Acquire good communication skills.

 - Work with a strong film management team with professional skills.

-- Build and excellent listening skill.
+- Build and excellent listening skills.

 Simple Steps to Becoming a Cinematographer (Beginners Guide)